akash-network/website/src/content/Community_Akash_Events_Page/permissionless/index.md

 ---
-title: Permissionless
+title: Permissionless III
-image: "./project-banner.png"
+image: "./banner.jpeg"
 eventDate: "2024-10-09"
 location: Salt Lake City
 link: "https://blockworks.co/event/permissionless-iii"
-description: --
+description: Join us in the beautiful Salt Lake City for the third installment of Permissionless.
+Come for the alpha, stay for the fresh air.
 ---